-A description of the duties of the job(s) the applicant performed in the 5 years and in the 15 years prior to filing a disability claim.
+A description of the duties of the job(s) the applicant performed in the 15 years prior to their date last physically worked.
 (Vocational factors are considered when determining if an employee or a widow(er) is disabled.
 They are not considered when determining if a remarried widow(er) or a surviving divorced spouse is disabled.)